-In my last post I explained that Christians are the only people who can rightfully close their prayers with the words “in Jesus’ name.”
-Now with this post I want to offer a second fact about praying in Jesus’ name.
-That second fact is this: To pray in Jesus’ name is to pray in submission to God’s will.
+I used my previous post to explain that Christians are the only people who can rightfully close their prayers with the words “in Jesus’ name.”
+With this post I want to offer a second fact about praying in Jesus’ name.
+That second fact is: To pray in Jesus’ name is to pray in submission to God’s will.

 It is only fitting that praying in Jesus’ name would entail praying in submission to God’s will.
 After all, Jesus was the very embodiment of one who was submitted to the will of His heavenly Father.
 Consider the following passages.
 First, in John 6:38 He says: